 A specific example is the Fire Risk Management Policy, which describes the Fire Risk Assessment processes.
-This ensures that high, medium, and low risk sites such as Surrey Tower and our Independent Retirement Living Accommodation and all blocks of flats with a communal area have an annual Fire Risk Assessment.
+This ensures that high, medium, and low risk sites such as Surrey Tower and our Independent Retirement Living Accommodation and all blocks of flats have an annual Fire Risk Assessment.